Kyuu-Ji/htb-write-up/mantis/write-up-mantis.md

 gobuster -u http://10.10.10.52:1337 dir -w /usr/share/wordlists/dirbuster/directory-list-2.3-medium.txt
 ```

-It finds the path _/secure_notes_ on which we see two files:
+It finds the path _/secure_notes_ on which there are two files:
 - web.config
-  - Returns the HTTP code _404 Not Found_
+  - Returns HTTP code _404 Not Found_

 - dev_notes_NmQyNDI0NzE2YzVmNTM0MDVmNTA0MDczNzM1NzMwNzI2NDIx.txt.txt
   - With this content: